About EMS Safety

 The most common obstacle is a deficiency in basic CPR and First Aid skills.
 This happens for a variety of reasons.
 It is difficult to retain information we learn about only once every two years, especially if we don’t work in an environment where we practice our skills on the job.
 Perhaps your last CPR instructor didn’t afford you enough time to practice on a manikin or taught you incorrect or outdated techniques.
 In your EMS Safety Instructor Course, you will be provided with ample hands-on time to bring your skills up to par.
 However, it is important you come prepared.

 1. I am a CPR, AED and First Aid Instructor with another nationally recognized program.
 How do I join EMS Safety as an Instructor?

 EMS Safety understands the program you teach is only a vehicle—it’s the instructor who determines the quality of the class itself.
 We respect the efforts that other programs do when they train their instructors, and as long as you have adequate knowledge and have current teaching credentials, we’re happy to support you through the EMS Safety program.

 We encourage all grandfather Instructors to sit in and observe one of our many Instructor Courses across the country, free of charge.
 Though not required, it is highly beneficial, provides helpful refresher training, and is a great introduction to our training materials!
 View our course schedule here.

+To grandfather in you will need to complete the registration form, provide a copy of your current CPR Instructor certification and complete the Grandfather Video Series (approximately 30 min).
+Click here for more information on the Grandfather Process.
 Registration forms are reviewed within one business day, and complete processing is completed within 10 business days.
 However, we strive to provide new Instructors with access to their Instructor Portal and digital Instructor card within a few days.

 3. Can I grandfather into the program if my Instructor certification has expired with another program?